sgrowe/samrowe.io/content/cv.md

 ## Professional Summary

-I’m an experienced Full Stack developer specialising in [TypeScript](https://www.typescriptlang.org) and [React](https://react.dev/), with a particular affinity for statically typed languages.
+Experienced Full Stack developer with a strong background in [TypeScript](https://www.typescriptlang.org) and [React](https://react.dev/), specialising in building high-performance, scalable, and extensible systems.
+Proven track record in leading complex projects, optimising system performance, and developing secure, scalable APIs.
+Adept at working in cross-functional teams and leveraging modern tooling to enhance development efficiency.
+Passionate about creating user-centric solutions and driving technical excellence in every project.
 I love working in highly collaborative, cross-functional teams with a strong focus on the user’s needs.

 ## Key Technical Skills